MCoch/LYTS/README.md

 ### LYTS shader 1.0.0-beta1

-*Making:* Make some blocks brighter
+*Making:* Improve the lightness and darkness of some blocks, Make it look more comfortable